 The Expo showcases exclusive looks and products from Western industry vendors, including its top makers and trendsetters.
-Downtown Christmas Expo is a marquee part of the annual Western experience that takes place in Las Vegas every December.
+Downtown Christmas Expo is a marquee part of the annual National Finals Rodeo experience that takes place in Las Vegas every December.

 The Plaza sits in the heart of Downtown Las Vegas and on the first train depot and auction site in Las Vegas, which was built by the San Pedro-Los Angeles-Salt Lake Railroad in 1905.
 Senator William A. Clark of Montana and his brother, J. Ross Clark, were co-founders of the railroad, and the brothers sold their interest to Union Pacific in 1921.